 Growth of Arabica vs Robusta beans

 The Robusta bean comes in a variety of subtypes, each with its own set of traits.
 Arabica beans are the same way.
-In comparison to Arabica, Robusta varietals have a higher level of disease resistance and production capacity.
-Robusta flourishes in regions where Arabica would be destroyed by fungus and other diseases and pests because it grows well at lower altitudes.
+Compared to Arabica, Robusta varietals have a higher disease resistance and production capacity.
+Robusta flourishes in regions where Arabica would be destroyed by fungus, other diseases, and pests because it grows well at lower altitudes.

-Robusta is a larger plant than Arabica, nearly twice the size, and it thrives under higher humidity.
+Robusta is a larger plant than Arabica, nearly twice its size, and thrives under higher humidity.
 The berries take approximately a year to ripen after blossoming.
 Because Robusta is self-sterile, it requires cross-pollination from the wind, bees, and other insects to reproduce.

 Despite having less caffeine than Robusta, Arabica beans are frequently thought to have a better flavor.
 Arabica has a smoother, sweeter flavor profile, with chocolate and sugar undertones.
-They frequently have grape or berry undertones.
-Robusta, on the other hand, has a gritty or rubbery flavor with a stronger, harsher, and more bitter taste.
+They often have grape or berry undertones.
+Conversely, Robusta has a gritty or rubbery flavor with a stronger, harsher, and more bitter taste.

 According to the International Coffee Organization, Arabica farmers produce more than 60% of the world’s coffee.
 This was the sort of bean that began Ethiopia’s coffee history, and it still thrives at higher elevations.
 Arabica flowers are fragrant and develop after a few years, producing ellipsoidal fruits with two flat seeds known as coffee beans inside.